 Start by eating green, leafy vegetables.
 Spinach and kale are the most common leafy greens.
 I prefer spinach because it is easier to digest.

 Eat them as raw as your body can handle it.
-Adding leafy vegetables to instant miso soup is a great way to get used to raw greens.
-Slightly warm broth softens the veggies, so the body has an easier time digesting them.
+Adding leafy vegetables to instant miso soup is a great way to get your body used to digest the natural greens.
+Slightly warm broth softens the veggies, so the body has an easier time breaking them.
 Leafy greens contain vitamins and minerals, which are so good for the body.

 Cabbage is another vegetable that helps repair the body while building it back up.
 My husband likes to eat it by itself chopped up with a little olive oil and apple cider vinegar.